hlpp-conference/hlpp-2025/call_for_papers.markdown

 infrastructures.

-Authors of accepted research papers will be invited to submit their work to the Spinger-Nature International Journal of Parallel Programming (IJPP) Special Issue of the HLPP 2025 symposium.
+Authors of accepted research papers will be invited to submit their work to the Springer-Nature International Journal of Parallel Programming (IJPP) Special Issue of the HLPP 2025 symposium.

 # Topics of Interest